-• BOEHRINGER INGELHEIM: This award was established by Philips Roxane, Inc. (now named Boehringer Ingelheim), for one or more students who have demonstrated academic excellence in the field of chemistry.
+- BOEHRINGER INGELHEIM: This award was established by Philips Roxane, Inc. (now named Boehringer Ingelheim), for one or more students who have demonstrated academic excellence in the field of chemistry.
 Recipients must be declared chemistry majors and have at least a 3.0 GPA in the major.
 Recipients will be named by a Chemistry Department selection committee.
-(Apply - Chemistry Dept)
+(Apply - Chemistry Dept) - J.B.
+BRUCE CHEMISTRY SCHOLARSHIP: This scholarship will be awarded to a Chemistry major.
+The major may be either a full-time or part-time student.
+Apply - Chemistry Department. - HILLYARD CHEMISTRY SCHOLARSHIP: Recipients of the scholarship shall be juniors and seniors who have declared a major in chemistry and who have demonstrated academic achievement in that area.
+(Apply - Chemistry Department.)